-I work with individuals & organizations to affect positive change through storytelling.
+I work with individuals and organizations to affect positive change through the art of storytelling.

-I draw on my background as a national magazine writer to immerse myself in research, conduct interviews, and then shape what I've been told and learned into compelling narratives that engage and influence a target audience.
-I focus on the mechanics of storytelling - the 'how' - but achieve success only as the motivation of the story - the 'why' - comes into sharp focus.
+I draw on what I learned as a national magazine writer to dive into research, conduct revealing interviews, and then shape what I have gathered into compelling narratives that engage and influence a specific audience.
+I focus on the mechanics of storytelling - the 'how' - but achieve success only as the motivation of the story - the 'why' - comes into focus.

 What does this look like?
 Try this simple, 3-act story...

 A kid was skateboarding along a street when he stopped to watch three men hard at work in overalls and work-boots, surrounded by large stones.
 The boy asked the first man what he was building.
 The man growled, "I'm layin' bricks."
 The kid rolled ahead a bit and asked the next man the same question.
 The second builder stopped, glanced up and said, "I'm putting up a wall."
 The kid nodded, went a little farther, and asked the third man what he was building.
 The last man got up, dusted off his hands, and, as he looked proudly his work said, "We're building someone's dream home."